ilihh/Suspender-MV3/README.md

 ## Settings with optional permissions

+- **Suspend file:// tabs**: Option "Allow access to file URLs" must be enabled on the Chrome extension page.
+Warning: changing this option will close all suspended pages of this extension.
+Back up session before doing this.
 - **Tab Icons**: requires access to all URLs or to google.com for the dimmed icons.
 - **Never suspend tabs that contain unsaved form inputs**: requires access to all URLs and permission to execute scripts.
 - **Restore scroll position**: requires access to all URLs and permission to execute scripts.